 There is a set of work-spaces, or buffer areas, that is pre-defined and available to each process.
 If the system conventions with regard to these buffers are maintained, they should prove adequate for the majority of assembly programming.
 There are three "linked" buffers, or work-spaces, of equal size, symbolically called the IS, the OS, and the HS.
-These are at least 3000 bytes in length each; more space for each area can be assigned to a process at LOGON time.
+These are at least 3000 bytes in length each; more space for each area can be assigned to a process at LDGON time.
 There are five other work-spaces, known as the BMS, CS, AF, IB, and the OB, which may vary between 50 and 140 bytes in length, and are all in one frame.
 There is the TS, a oneframe unlinked work-space of 512 bytes, and the PROC work-space, 2000 bytes in length which is normally used by the PROC processor alone.
-Finally there are three additional frames (PCB+29 through PCB+31) that are unused by the system, and are freely available.
+Finally there are four additional frames (PCB+28 through PCB+31) that are unused by the system, and are freely available.
+PCB+28 is used internally by the RPG processor, though.

 Each work-space is defined by a beginning pointer and an ending pointer, both of which are storage registers (S/R's).
 When the process is at the TCL level, all these pointers have been set to an initial condition.
 At other levels of processing, the beginning pointers should normally be maintained; the ending pointers may be moved by system or user routines.
-The address registers (A/R's) that are named after these work-spaces (IS, OS, AF, etc.) need not necessarily be maintained within their associated work-spaces; however, specific system routines may reset the A/R to its associated work-space.
+The address registers (A/R's) that are named after these work-spaces (IS, DS, AF, etc.) need not necessarily be maintained within their associated work-spaces; however, specific system routines may reset the A/R to its associated work-space.
 Note that, conventionally, a buffer beginning pointer addresses one byte before the actual location where the data starts.
 This is because data is usually moved into a buffer using one of the "move incrementing" type of instructions, which increment the A/R before the data movement.

-Work- space Location (offset from PCB) Size Linked ?
-Remarks BMS 4 (disp.=0) 50 No Normally contains an item-id when communicating with the disc file i/O routines; typically, the item-id is copied to the BMS area, starting at BMSBEG+1; BMSBEG may be moved to point within any scratch area.
-BMSEND normally points to the last byte of the item-id; BMS (A/R) is freely usable except when explicitly or implicitly calling a disc file i/o routine AF 4 (disp.=50) 50 No This work-space is used by any system subroutine, though the AF A/R is used as a scratch register CS 4 (disp.=100) 100 No As above IB 4 (disp.=200) 0-140 No Used by terminal input routines to read data; IBBEG may be moved to point within any scratch area before use; IBEND conventionally points to the logical end of data; IB A/R is freely usable except when explicitly or implicitly calling a terminal input routine OB 4 (disp.=201 +IBSIZE) 0-140 No Used by terminal output routines to write data.
-OBBEG and OBEND should not be altered; they always point to the beginning and end of the OB area; OB (A/R) conventionally points one before the next available location in the OB buffer TS 5 511 No This work-space is not used by the system subroutines, other than those associated with the Conversion processor, though the TS A/R is used as a scratch register CHAPTEF 3 SUPPORT SOFTWARE Copyright (c) 1985 PICK SYSTEMS PAGE 40
+Work- space Location (offset from PCB) Size Lin ked?
+Remarks BMS 4 50 No (disp.=0) Normally contains an item-id when communicating with the disc file i/O routines; typically, the item-id is copied to the BMS area, starting at BMSBEG+1; BMSBEG may be moved to point within any scratch area.
+BMSEND normally points to the last byte of the item-id; BMS (A/R) is freely usable except when explicitly or implicitly calling a disc file i/o routine AF 4 50 No (disp.=50) This work-space is used by any system subroutine, though the AF A/R is used as a scratch register CS 4 100 No (disp.=100) As above IB 4 0-140 No (disp.=200) Used by terminal input routines to read data; IBBEG may be moved to point within any scratch area before use; IBEND conventionally points to the logical end of data; IB A/R is freely usable except when explicitly or implicitly calling a terminal input routine OB 4 O-140 No (disp.=201 +IBSIZE) Used by terminal output routines to write data.
+OBBEG and OBEND should not be altered; they always point to the beginning and end of the OB area; OB (A/R) conventionally points one before the next available location in the OB buffer TS 5 511 No This work-space is not used by the system subroutines, other than those associated with the Conversion processor, though the TS A/R is used as a scratch register CHAP TER 3 SUPPORT SOFTWARE E Copyright 1987 PICK SYSTEMS PAGE 42